6XGate/bridgecmdr/PLAN.md

       - Drivers will require an overhaul to no longer need handles.
     - More drivers.
     - Move more modules to core.
+    - Wrap some Electron APIs as services for easier mocking without electron itself.
 - Drivers
   - Shinybow
   - Monoprice Blackbird
-  - J-Tech Digital
+  - J-Tech Digital -- Need to find actual command list.
-  - ASHATA
+  - ASHATA -- Now unable to find.
-  - TESmart
+  - TESmart -- Brand of Tesla Elec (like TelsaSmart)
-  - No Hassle AV
+  - No Hassle AV -- Need to contact.